Renders a document — built with initialize_doc() and laid out with

 mis-rendering them.

-Effective settings are resolved per section as a cascade: a value set on the
+Effective settings are resolved per page as a cascade: a value set on the

-default from initialize_doc() applies.
-In "single" mode the canvas is
+from initialize_doc() applies.
+In "single" mode the canvas is held uniform

-held uniform across all pages (so the deck reads as a coherent whole);
+across all pages (so the deck reads as a coherent whole); per-section canvas

 Output modes